nderrick/data-segmentation/README.md

 # Objectives

-Use K-Means and UMAP along with `dplyr`, `ggplot2`, and `purrr` to create a visualization that identifies subgroups in the S&P 500 Index.
+Use K-Means and UMAP along with `dplyr`, `ggplot2`, and `purrr` to create a visualization that identifies subgroups in data.
 You will specifically apply:

 - Modeling: `kmeans()` and `umap()`
 - Iteration: `purrr`